 - Diagnosis supported by plasma histamine level or histamine metabolites (e.g., n-methylhistamine) in patient’s urine

-- rapid-acting antihistamines (usually H1-receptor antagonists) often used
+- Specific therapies can include rapid-acting antihistamines (usually H1-receptor antagonists)

 - Adrenaline and corticosteroids are generally not indicated